-The system is operating must be able handle the number of transactions specified below, with the specified response time.
-The figures are estimated from task frequency (Chapter C), data volumes (Chapter D) and statistics from the present operation about peak load.
+The system must be able handle the load specified below, with the response time specified in the table.
 The figures are the nominal load, i.e. the supplier is not responsible for response time if the actual load exceeds the nominal load.